AI For Emergency Garage Door Calls

 Unsafe DIY advice creates risk

 Broken springs, snapped cables, off-track doors, opener reversals, and heavy doors need trained repair judgment.
-The first answer should collect facts and route the call, not coach repairs.
+The first answer should collect facts and hand the call to staff, not coach repairs.

 What public data says about this buying behavior